grahamedgecombe/icicle/README.md

 * Configure jumper on board for [DFU Mode][dfu-mode] and connect both USB1 and USB2 on the board to host USB ports.
 * Run `make BOARD=blackice-ii dfu-flash` to flash the bitstream.

+#### ECP5 evaluation board

+* Remove R22, R23 and R24 to disconnect the channel B of the FTDI chip from the I2C bus.
+* Populate R34 and R35 with zero-ohm resistors to connect channel B of the FTDI chip to the UART RX and TX pins.
+* Optionally populate R21 with a zero-ohm resistor to enable the UART TX indicator LED.

 #### iCE40-HX8K breakout board